-I’m a TENURED faculty member, will this program be helpful to me?
+I’m a TENURED professor.
+Will this program be helpful to me?

 Yes.
 The program focuses on figuring out what you want and how to get it.
-No matter what it is that you want, we help you identify the steps, select role models and mentors who have done it, and support you in re-structuring your work life so you can finally move in that direction.
-We often have small groups that are exclusively tenured faculty members (in our last session we had groups of Associate Professors, Department Chairs, and Full Professors).
+No matter what it is that you want, we help you identify the steps, select role models and mentors, and support you in re-structuring your work life so you can finally move in that direction.
+We often have small groups that are exclusively tenured faculty members.
+For example, in our last session we had groups of Associate Professors, Department Chairs, and Full Professors.

 I barely have time to sleep!
 How could I possibly carve out more time to participate in a program?

 It seems counter-intuitive, but spending time figuring out what’s holding you back, planning your week, and holding yourself accountable will increase your productivity AND give you more time to enjoy your life.
-Most participants start out working 60+ hours a week, but once they employ our strategies and techniques, their work week shrinks to 40 hours and they suddenly find themselves with more time to enjoy their life off-campus.
+Most participants start out working 60+ hours a week, but once they employ our strategies and techniques, their work week shrinks to 40 hours.
+They suddenly find themselves with more time to enjoy their life off-campus.

 The Faculty Success Program is designed to address the foundational challenges that underlie academic work, such as:

-- aligning your time with how you will be evaluated for Associate or Full Professor
+- aligning your time with how you will be evaluated for promotion to Associate or Full Professor

 - breaking the binge-and-bust cycle of writing